See Credit Details Below

 Program Level: Overview

-Intended Audience: Any attorney who works with financial information whether in the course of business transactions, including M&A and corporate financing transactions, securities filings, or in the context of litigation.
+Intended Audience: Lawyers working with financial information, whether in the course of business transactions, securities filings, or in the context of litigation.
+Any professional wanting to learn the basics of financial statements will also benefit from this program.